 Gravel bike route

-The ‘Washlands’ route is a ‘red’ grade that is rewarding ride over a number of days and easily linked via the many train stations.
+The ‘Washlands’ route is the long gravel bike route and a rewarding ride over a number of days.
+It is easily linked via the many train stations.
+It differs to the ‘black mtb’ in three aspects:

 Overgate Hospice, Elland